IvanCherepov/customer-support-handbook/support-oncall.md

 ### How to find out who is currently on-call

-From Slack you can find out who is oncall by using the command`/oncall` .
+From Slack, you can find out who is oncall by using the command`/oncall`.
 The support engineer oncall is listed next to the `CoreOS Customer Support`entry.

 ### More Information

-Pagerdutyhas published great information for being on-call [https://response.pagerduty.com/oncall/being\\_oncall/](https://response.pagerduty.com/oncall/being\_oncall/).
+Pagerdutyhas published great information for being on-call [https://response.pagerduty.com/oncall/being\\_oncall/](https://response.pagerduty.com/oncall/being_oncall/).

 "Being On Call" chapter from Google's "Site Reliability Engineering" book [https://landing.google.com/sre/book/chapters/being-on-call.html](https://landing.google.com/sre/book/chapters/being-on-call.html)